Difference Between Salt Water and Freshwater Flooded Cars

-What is the Difference between a Salt Water Flooded Cars and a Freshwater Flooded Cars?
+What is the difference between a Salt Water Flood and a Freshwater Car?

-What happens when car floods depend on if it is salt water or fresh water.
-The difference between a salt water flooded car, and a clean water flooded car is a lot.
-I wanted to take a minute to mention the differences between freshwater damage versus salt water damage to a vehicle.
-The main thing that a saltwater flooded cars do is rust out the car immediately.
-Saltwater flooded cars look like acid is eating them.
+What happens when car floods depend on if it is saltwater or freshwater.
+The difference between saltwater and clean water car is a lot.
+I wanted to take a minute to mention the differences between freshwater damage versus saltwater damage to a vehicle.
+The main thing that saltwater-flooded cars do is rust out the car immediately.
+Saltwater flooding looks like acid is eating them.
 Within days you can look behind the rubber on the door, and you will see rust starting to form.
-This is the salt starting to eat away at the metal of your car body.
+This is the salt beginning to eat away at the metal of your car body.

-Freshwater flooded cars damage is bad but nowhere near the same as salt water.
-With fresh water, you can drain all the water out of your vehicle’s fluids, replace all the filters, and more than likely your vehicle will start and you will be able to drive it.
+Freshwater flooded damage is bad but nowhere near the same as salt water.
+With fresh water, you can drain all the water out of your vehicle’s fluids, replace all the filters, and more than likely your car will start and you will be able to drive it.

-I don’t know of any junkyards that will purchase known saltwater flooded cars.
+I don’t know of any junkyards that will purchase known saltwater flood cars.
 The damage is just way too severe.
-Nothing is sold to the general public.
-The parts are either to corroded, or the parts just rust apart.
+The parts are either to corroded or the parts rust apart.

 We tow and dispose of all saltwater cars free of charge.
-We do purchase these vehicles for salvage metal.
-None of the parts will ever be used or resold.
-If you need a quote on a salt water flooded cars or fresh water flooded cars, please Junk Car Buyer at 713-592-2576
+We do purchase these vehicles for salvage metal, no parts are resold or put on the streets again.
+To sell flooded car please give us a call.
+If you need a quote on saltwater flooded cars or freshwater flooded cars, please 281-946-2709